fqantonio/GoingInductive/README.md

 # GoingInductive
 This is the data repository for the paper on inductive metodologies: Going Inductive?
-The R code used for statistical analysis is also available here.
+The R code used for statistical analysis is also available here as well as the ongoing documentation (wiki) and the raw data sample used.
-Organization of the folders?????